jaxxstorm/leebriggs.co.uk/_posts/2024-10-12-the-death-of-devrel.md

 In tough times, businesses ask hard questions: “Which teams are directly contributing to the bottom line?”
 DevRel often struggled to answer.

-Sponsoring conferences?
+- Sponsoring conferences?
 Expensive, with unclear ROI.
-Writing blogs and creating videos?
-Great for brand awareness, but does it generate leads?
-Running Slack communities?
+- Running Slack communities?
 Valuable, but hard to tie directly to revenue.
+- Conference talks?
+Great for brand awareness, but hard to tie to lead generation
+- Social media posts?
+Effective at generating leads if done from company accounts, but very hard to measure from personal accounts

 By contrast, roles like sales, marketing, and engineering have clear outputs tied to outcomes.
 Sales closes deals.
 Marketing generates leads.
 Engineering ships features.
 DevRel, sitting somewhere between these disciplines, risks being seen as neither fish nor fowl—doing a little of everything but owning none of it.

 # Product Led Growth